-2.1 Payroll deduction is required for all hourly, salaried, full and part time faculty and staff purchasing an on-campus parking hangtag.
-Payment by payroll deduction protects the confidentiality of salary information, reduces clerical efforts and administrative expenses and streamlines the registration process.
+2.1 Payroll deduction is required for all hourly, salaried, full and part-time faculty and staff purchasing an on-campus parking hangtag.
+Payment by payroll deduction protects the confidentiality of salary information, reduces clerical efforts and administrative expenses, and streamlines the registration process.

-2.3 Payroll deductions will remain in effect until the parking hangtag is relinquished and the payroll deduction is cancelled.
+2.3 Payroll deductions will remain in effect until the parking hangtag is relinquished and the payroll deduction is canceled.
 A faculty or staff member may cancel payroll deduction at any time, subject to the following limitation: The faculty or staff member must contact the University’s Transportation and Parking Services Office at least fifteen business days prior to the beginning of a payroll period for the cancellation to be effective for that payroll period.
 For any period in which an employee does not receive a regular paycheck, but retains parking privileges, the employee consents to the parking fee for that period being accrued and deducted from their next regular paycheck.

 2.4 If the cost of a parking hangtag should change for any reason, or before a new parking hangtag is issued, faculty and staff will be given advanced written notice and the opportunity to discontinue payroll deduction election in accordance with section 2.3.
-If an employee does not cancel payroll deduction election in accordance with section 2.3 after such notice, the payroll deduction election will be automatically adjusted to the new rate.
+If an employee does not cancel the payroll deduction election in accordance with section 2.3 after such notice, the payroll deduction election will be automatically adjusted to the new rate.

 2.5 Participation in the program will cease automatically upon termination of employment with the University.
 The parking hangtag must be returned by the employee as part of the University’s exit interview process.
-Faculty and staff will not be entitled to receive a refund for any portion of the month for which they have paid for a parking hangtag, and will be unable to use the hangtag because employment with the University has terminated.
+Faculty and staff will not be entitled to receive a refund for any portion of the month for which they have paid for a parking hangtag and will be unable to use the hangtag because employment with the University has terminated.

 2.6 Receipt of a parking hangtag and participation in this payroll deduction program are completely voluntary and not a condition of employment.
 You do not have to obtain a parking hangtag in order to work for the University if you will not be driving a vehicle.